dimitrisCBR/GradientTextView/README.md

 ```

-3. Use a `GradientTextView` in your layout and pass the color-array along with Gradient Direction (optional):
+3. Use a `GradientTextView` in your layout and set the color-array along with Gradient Direction (optional):

 ```xml
 <com.cbr.gradienttextview.GradientTextView